 Always demand an in-home or video based estimate.
 Phone-based, verbal estimates are notoriously inaccurate and a telltale sign of a shady moving broker.

 Bottom line: avoid companies that are only licensed to broker moves.
-Companies with both licenses should be evaluated just like any regular moving company.
+Companies with a license to broker a move and a license to perform moves should be evaluated just like any regular moving company.

 Have any further tips, let us know in the comments!

 FMCSA Movers vs. Brokers – a decent write up on what to look for when evaluating a moving broker